North Korea willing to talk 'at any time'

 The details of the meeting in Singapore on 12 June were unclear.
 But talks would have focused on ways of denuclearising the Korean peninsula and reducing tensions.

-Just hours before Mr Trump's announcement, North Korea said it carried out its promise to dismantle tunnels at its only nuclear test site.
+Just hours before Mr Trump's announcement cancelling the summit on Thursday, North Korea said it carried out its promise to dismantle tunnels at its only nuclear test site.

+Mr Trump's decision to scrap the summit was in the form of a letter personally addressed to Mr Kim.

 - Decoding Trump's letter to Kim